- Chocolate Hills Facts & Information

 Best Time to Visit Chocolate Hills

 Like most parts of the Philippines, Bohol has a tropical climate.
 But its peak season is during dry months, which begins in December until May.

 The least chance of rainfall is during April.
-These months make it an ideal time to travel around and experience activities, such as swimming, snorkeling, and sightseeing, in the island province.
+These months make it the best time to visit Chocolate Hills and experience Bohol activities, such as swimming, snorkeling, and sightseeing, in the island province.

 Photo by the Philippine Department of Tourism

 The Chocolate Hills showcase its iconic chocolate brown look during the dry months of January to May.
 During the rainy season, the hills' grass turns into a vibrant green, giving them that mint chocolate color.
 More travelers visit during the dry season when the hills appear exactly as it's called.